Discrete versions of the transport equation and the Shepp-Olkin conjecture: Introduction

 If $f_k(t)$ satisfies a modified transport equation, we write $h$ for the function (not necessarily a probability mass function) satisfying a second-order modified transport equation

-An explicit expression for $h_k$ is given in Equation~\eqref{eq:ModifiedTransport2}. \end{definition}
+An explicit expression for $h_k$ is given in equation \eqref {eq:ModifiedTransport2}. \end{definition}

-In Section \ref{sec:examples} we discuss the constant speed path property.
-Lemma \ref{lem:unique} shows that any such representation is unique, and we give some examples which lie within this framework.
-In Section \ref{sec:entcon}, by examining the coefficients $\vd{\alpha} \in \AAA$ associated with a constant speed path $f_k(t)$, called optimal coefficients for $f_k(t)$, we give sufficient conditions for the concavity of entropy along the interpolation.
-To be specific, we introduce the following three conditions: \begin{condition}[$k$-MON] Given $t$, we say that the $\alpha_k(t)$ are $k$-monotone at $t$ if \end{condition}
+In Section~\ref{sec:examples} we discuss the constant velocity path property.
+Lemma~\ref{lem:unique} shows that any such representation is unique, and we give some examples which lie within this framework.
+In Section~\ref{sec:entcon}, by examining the coefficients ${\bolds{\alpha}} \in\AAA$ associated with a constant velocity path $f_k(t)$, called optimal coefficients for $f_k(t)$, we give sufficient conditions for the concavity of entropy along the interpolation.
+To be specific, we introduce the following three conditions: